Full-Term Study Abroad Program Policies

 In order to apply for approval to study abroad, you must find the program in our search page and click "Apply Now."
 Please review the study abroad guidelines below for eligibility information.

 All applicants must complete the online Fordham Study Abroad Application in the Study Abroad Portal.
-This requires the submission of a Statement of Purpose and Goals Questionnaire, and a Study Abroad Recommendation Form from the appropriate academic advisor.
+This requires the submission of a Statement of Purpose and Goals Questionnaire, a Faculty Recommendation (from the student's declared or intended major) and a Study Abroad Recommendation Form from the students class dean (GSB students) or academic advisor (FC students).
 For programs in which the language of instruction is not English, a Language Evaluation Form or submission of Fordham language placement rest results is required.
-Some programs applications will also require a Faculty Reference.
 Applications that might require additional consideration are reviewed by the International and Study Abroad Programs Faculty Advisory Board.
 This committee’s recommendations are final.

 In addition to the academic policies of Fordham and your major department(s), the following policies apply: